Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Dividend stocks provide a source of passive income and can be purchased through most brokers.

-• You can invest in dividend funds or individual dividend stocks.
+• You can invest in dividends by investing in dividend funds or individual dividend stocks.

 Paid non-client promotion.
 Finder does not invest money with providers on this page.
 If a brand is a referral partner, we're paid when you click or tap through to, open an account with or provide your contact information to the provider.
 Partnerships are not a recommendation for you to invest with any one company.
 Learn more about how we make money.